sharetribe/flex-docs/src/docs/background/12-what-is-the-difference-between-flex-and-go-open-source/index.md

 Secondly, the back end is built for flexibility from the ground up.
-For example, the [transaction processes](/background/transaction-process/) have been designed so that it is very quick and easy to adjust.
+For example, the [transaction processes](/background/transaction-process/) have been designed so that it is very quick and easy to adjust them.
 You can even create a completely new transaction process without coding anything.